dannycab/MSU_REU_ML_course/_sources/course_info/schedule.md

 * [Regression with `scikit-learn`](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning)
 * [Evaluating regression models with `scikit-learn`](https://scikit-learn.org/stable/modules/model_evaluation.html#regression-metrics)

 ## Day 04: Modeling Project

 ### Today, we will:

-* Read in a new dataset
+* Read in data
-* Explore, clean, and preprocess data
+* Explore and clean data
+* Discuss and plan a modeling problem
-* Build and evaluate a model
+* Use `scikit-learn` to build a model
-* Improve the model through feature selection and cross-validation
+* Evaluate the fit of the model

 ### Materials
 * [Day 04: Modeling Project](../activities/04-modeling-project-student.ipynb)

-### Supporting Notes

-* [Cross-Validation](../notes/cross-validation.ipynb) — how to estimate model performance with uncertainty
-* [Recursive Feature Elimination](../notes/reverse-feature-elimination.ipynb) — how to systematically find the best features
-* [Principal Component Analysis](../notes/05_pca.ipynb) — how to reduce dimensionality while preserving information